marchello51nl/Selectric/README.md

-Thist is a project of ANLWLSN to convert an IBM Selectric to a Teletype i mage .stl files from the original FreeCad files
+This is a project of ANLWLSN to convert an IBM Selectric to a Teletype i mage .stl files from the original FreeCad files

 his video about the project can be found here